 The property tax increase was due to a growing local economy and increases in property values.

-The decrease in operating grants was mainly due to the pandemic related grants continuing to wind down during fiscal year 2024.
+The decrease in operating grants was mainly due to the COVID-19 related grants winding down during 2023.

 Summary Statement of Changes in Net Position